yunior22/django-cookie/README.md

 Powered by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), Django-Cookie is a template for jumpstarting Django projects quickly.

 My version is inspire by Daniel Roy Greenfeld's [cookiecutter-django](https://github.com/pydanny/cookiecutter-django).
-This cookiecutter is opinionated and barebone and contains less features.
+This cookiecutter is super opinionated, barebone, and contains less features.

 ---